Analysis of the Dynamics and Topology Dependencies of Small Perturbations in Electric Transmission Grids: Phase Dynamics Analysis

-where $\Gamma = \gamma/J$ is the local relaxation rate.
+where $\Gamma = \gamma/J$.
 Since the steady-state natural or inherent stability of a system can be analyzed via a linearized unregulated condition \cite{machowski}, we consider small perturbations from the stationary state, as typically done in small-signal stability analyses, and expand Eq.(\ref{alphaharmonic3}) in ($\alpha_i -\alpha_j$), which yields linear equations on the grid \cite{kettemann}:

-with coupling amplitude $t_{ij} = \frac{K}{J\omega} A_{ij}\cos(\theta^0_i - \theta^0_j)$ \cite {kettemann}.
-We let $E$ to be the \textit{coupling matrix} whose entries are formed as $E_{ii}=\sum_{j} t_{ij}$, and $E_{ij}=-t_{ij}$.
-This matrix has been previously identified in synchronization studies of coupled-oscillator networks, with possibly including ohmic losses \cite{myers}, as well as in linear stability studies for purely inductive grids \cite{coletta}, under the name of \textit{stability matrix}.
+with $t_{ij} = \frac{K}{J\omega} A_{ij}\cos(\theta^0_i - \theta^0_j)$ \cite {kettemann}.
+We let $E$ to be formed as $E_{ii}=\sum_{j} t_{ij}$, and $E_{ij}=-t_{ij}$.
+This matrix is a weighted Laplacian and has been previously identified in synchronization studies of coupled-oscillator networks, with possibly including ohmic losses \cite{myers}, as well as in linear stability studies for purely inductive grids \cite{coletta}, under the name of \textit{stability matrix}.